kreibaum/pacosako/README.md

 See https://rustwasm.github.io/docs/book/game-of-life/hello-world.html for details on wasm.

+Note: WASM is a thing I want to use in the future but have not implemented anything for yet.
+Having this in the readme is just a note to myself.

 ## Working on translations

+Remember: if you just want to help with translations, use [Weblate](https://hosted.weblate.org/engage/pacoplay/).
+This is switching the used language when programming.

 Currently the translations are not integrated into the live reloading development server.
 You can set the language you see the UI in by going into